 above the ceiling now becomes the floor upon which to stand to build, grow, and improve the industry.

 BSPs already published (board-approval date noted in parentheses)

 BSPs in current development include

-- Designing, Operating, and Maintaining Potable Water Storage Systems for Drinking Water Purposes (now open for public comment — see next section)
+- Designing, Operating, and Maintaining Potable Water Storage Systems for Drinking Water Purposes

 - Reducing Problematic Concentrations of Radium in Residential Water Well Systems

 - Managing a Flowing Water Well

 - Reducing Problematic Concentrations of Hydrogen Sulfide in Residential Water Well Systems